Water Conservation

 Replace Your Clothes Washer

 Your washer is the second-largest water user in your home.
-Energy Star™ rated washers that also have a water factor at or lower than 9.5, use 35 to 50 percent less water and 50 percent less energy per load.
+Energy Star™ rated washers with a water factor at or lower than 9.5, use 35 to 50 percent less water and 50 percent less energy per load.
 This saves you money on both your water and energy bills.

 Save Water Outdoors